Len Small: Political career

-Small was elected governor of Illinois in 1920 and was reelected in in 1924.
-He was indicted, six months after becoming governor, for embezzling over a million dollars in a money-laundering scheme in which he placed state funds into a fake bank while he was state treasurer.
+Small was elected governor of Illinois in 1920 and was re-elected in 1924.
+Six months after becoming governor, he was indicted on charges of embezzling more than a million dollars in a money-laundering scheme in which he placed state funds into a fake bank while he was state treasurer.
 He was acquitted, but eight jurors later got state jobs, raising suspicions of jury tampering.
+Despite this, he paid $650,000 to settle the case.

 As governor, Small pardoned 20 members of the Communist Labor Party of America, convicted under the Illinois Sedition Act.
-He also pardoned or paroled over 1000 convicted felons, including Harry Guzik, brother of the Chicago Outfit's Jake Guzik, of Posen, Illinois, who was convicted of kidnapping young girls and forcing them into lives of prostitution (then commonly called white slavery).
+He also pardoned or paroled more than 1,000 convicted felons, including Harry Guzik, brother of the Chicago Outfit's Jake Guzik, of Posen, Illinois, who was convicted of kidnapping young girls and forcing them into lives of prostitution (then commonly called white slavery).

+Small was also noted for his active highway program, he spent $200 million dollars for an estimated 7,000 miles of concrete-paved roads, which led Illinois to have the most developed road system in the United States.
+But the roads got a Bond (finance) of half the funding the Small administration spent on the roads, which had to be retired by auto license fees.

-In 1923, bootlegger Edward "Spike" O'Donnell of Southside Chicago was released from prison by Small.
+In 1923, bootlegger Edward "Spike" O'Donnell of the South Side Chicago was pardoned by Small.
 O'Donnell returned to Chicago as the leader of one of the most powerful bootlegging gangs in the city.

 Small's reputation for corruption finally caught up with him at the ballot box when he was defeated in the 1928 Republican "Pineapple Primary" by a margin of 63% to 37% against Louis Lincoln Emmerson, the incumbent Illinois Secretary of State.
-Small made a failed run for governor in 1932, and another in 1936.